 - Unquestioning conformity.
 Teachers taught, and students listened, with no questioning, which allowed for uncertainty to propagates onto future generations.

 - Flowery, poetic languages.
-Since nothing could be specifically addressed, concrete discussion was impeded.
+Since nothing could be addressed specifically, concrete discussion was impeded.

-Ki, though wonderful, is a fairly mundane thing -- a coordination one’s mental focus and bio-mechanical efficiency, resulting in effortless, optimized fluid motion.
+Although ki is wonderful, ki is also a fairly mundane thing -- the coordination one’s mental focus with efficient biomechanics, which results in an effortless, optimized fluid motion.
 This is achieved through kokyū, the coordination of breathing and body movement.
-In general, any time a technique directs your power (or your limbs) out away from you, you need to slowly exhale, like in weightlifting.
-Likewise, you must quickly inhale while rechambering after a series of techniques.
+In general, any time a technique directs your power (or your limbs) out away from you, you need to exhale, like in weightlifting.
+Likewise, you must quickly inhale while rechambering after completing a series of techniques.

 The ways that ki manifests itself, and its practical applications, are discussed below.